2026 Tennessee House of Representatives election: District 50

 The 50th district is located in Middle Tennessee and consists of a northwestern portion of Davidson County, and is the largest district in the county.
 The district includes a northwestern portion of the city of Nashville, most of the Davidson County portion of Goodlettsville, and all of the Davidson County portion of Ridgetop.
 Incumbent Democrat Bo Mitchell has represented the district since 2013.
+In 2024, Kamala Harris won the district with a margin of 4.4%.